CaioDGallo/go-ama/README.md

 ![License](https://img.shields.io/github/license/CaioDGallo/go-ama)

 Welcome to the GoLang Go-AMA (Ask Me Anything) application!
-This project is built using GoLang, React, and Vite, providing a fast and modern development experience.
+This project is built using GoLang (React and Vite on the frontend).

 ## Table of Contents